TheLindaProjectInc/Metrix/doc/build-unix.md

 Copyright (c) 2009-2012 Bitcoin Developers
+Copyright (c) 2018 The Linda Project Inc Developers
 Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/).
 This product includes cryptographic software written by Eric Young (eay@cryptsoft.com) and UPnP software written by Thomas Bernard.

 UNIX BUILD NOTES